-In 2014, the IEA launched its energy policy review of Morocco, the first report of its kind dedicated to a country in the Middle East and North Africa region.
+In 2014, the IEA launched its Energy Policies Review of Morocco (French version), the first report of its kind dedicated to a country in the Middle East and North Africa region.
 The review, which was requested by Morocco, was the result of two years of intensive collaboration between IEA staff and their counterparts in Rabat at the Ministry of Energy, Mines, Water and the Environment.
 It built on an existing partnership between the IEA and Morocco, a very important partner nation.

 Morocco has been selected as one of three countries for a pilot project to support the market penetration of renewable energy and energy efficiency technologies.
 The project is a collaborative effort between the IEA and the European Bank for Reconstruction and Development (EBRD), and is due to be completed in the first part of 2016.
 Two Moroccan agencies, the Research Institute for Solar Energy and New Energies (IRESEN) and the Moroccan Agency for Solar Energy (MASEN) are members of the technology collaborative programme focusing on solar chemical technologies, SolarPACES.
 SolarPACES is one of 39 such collaborative programmes supported by the IEA.

 Photo: © Phrompas / Shutterstock.com